KIBSD-Tech/Hosting-Pickr/README.md

 # Hosting-Pickr

-Pickr2.0 is a RTI bi-weekly scheduling tool currently being used by the Kodiak Island Middle School.
+Pickr2.0 is a RTI bi-weekly scheduling tool currently being used by the Kodiak Middle School.

 Navigate to https://kibsd-tech.github.io/Hosting-Pickr2/ to see user guides and the download link.
 *After downloading and unzipping Pickr2.0, move the Pickr application to your "Applications" folder.*